Side Effects of Alcohol

 Alcohol is a mind-altering substance that directly affects the central nervous system (CNS).
-Alcohol is a depressant and it depresses the part of the brain associated with inhibition which is what makes many people feel more confident and less anxious.
-This changing of brain chemistry though is what can create alcohol addiction or dependency.
-By using a substance that affects your CNS regularly, you disrupt the existing chemical balance in your brain.
-This is what creates a need for the substance and in greater quantities.
+Alcohol is a depressant.
+It depresses the frontal lobes, a part of the brain associated with inhibition.
+This makes many people feel more confident and less anxious.
+This changing of brain chemistry can create alcohol addiction.
+When you drink regularly, you disrupt the chemical balance in your brain.
+This can create a need for alcohol in greater quantities.

 Short Term Effects of Alcohol